 - Revising Your Novel: First Draft to Finished Draft by Janice Hardy—Diagnose weaknesses from story to writing, plotting to language.
 Best of all, this guide suggests real solutions worth using.

 - Understanding Show, Don’t Tell (And Really Getting It) by Janice Hardy—Stop blindly chanting show, don’t tell and learn when each technique is the right choice.

 Highly recommended reference for any author’s shelf.

-- The Magic of Fiction by Beth Hill—Everything you need to write a novel in one comprehensive reference book.
+- The Magic of Fiction by Beth Hill—If you buy one craft book about fiction writing, this is the one you want.
+Everything you need to write a novel in one comprehensive reference book.
 Author Beth Hill is a working editor, so her advice is both current and practical.
 This book covers basic narrative techniques as well as writing advice and the basics of self-editing.